Best VPN for China in 2021

 - Chameleon: Chameleon is a protocol very similar to OpenVPN 256 bits, offering a good speed with very robust encryption.
 It has the feature that it is specially designed so that the connection cannot be identified as a VPN, therefore avoiding it being blocked.

 - StealthVPN: Encryption protocol based on OpenVPN with an additional layer of traffic obfuscation.
 StealthVPN works with both TCP and UDP, and like Chameleon, it is designed specifically to prevent connections through automatic firewalls from being detected.

 - OpenConnect: Open source protocol that works with both TCP and UDP.
 It was designed to replace Cisco’s AnyConnect SSL VPN.
 The protocol uses a TLS authentication system and DTLS to encrypt traffic.
 It usually has performance similar to OpenVPN.

 - SSTP: This is one of the fastest protocols, and can even be faster than PTTP.
-Also, it offers encryption which is almost as robust as LTP2/IPSec.
+Also, it offers encryption that is almost as robust as LTP2/IPSec.
 However, this protocol is difficult to implement on the majority of systems and is normally only compatible with Windows.

 - WireGuard This is a new open protocol with much potential, and which you should keep in mind.
-Some VPN providers, like VyprVPN, NordVPN, and TorGuard, are starting to offer it.
-It is a very fast and secure protocol, as it works directly on the level of the operating system kernel.
+Some VPN providers, like VyprVPN, NordVPN, Surfshark, StrongVPN, and TorGuard, are starting to offer it.
+It is a very fast, stable, and secure protocol, as it works directly on the level of the operating system kernel.
 The protocol still needs a bit of development, as right now, it doesn’t do a good job of protecting anonymity (which is essential for getting around restrictions in China), and its security must be analyzed thoroughly before it can be commercialized.

 Performance of VPN in China